 Click here to Support Jazz on the Tube

 He was the last of eleven children.
-By six, he was fascinated with rhythms, banging out beats on improvised instruments.
+By the age of six, he was fascinated with rhythms, banging out beats on improvised instruments.

-An innovative funk drummer, Bernard Purdie learned the rudiments of percussion from listening in on lessons being give by Leonard Heywood playing on cans as a boy in Elkton, Maryland.
+An innovative funk drummer, Bernard Purdie learned the rudiments of percussion by listening in on lessons given by Leonard Heywood, who played on cans, as a boy in Elkton, Maryland.

-Among the drummers who were influential to his early development were Papa Jo Jones, Joe Marshall, Buddy Rich, Gene Krupa, Cozy Cole, Art Blakey, and Louie Bellson.
+Among the drummers who influenced his early development were Papa Jo Jones, Joe Marshall, Buddy Rich, Gene Krupa, Cozy Cole, Art Blakey, and Louie Bellson.

-In 1961, Purdie moved to the Big Apple where he played with saxophonist Buddy Lucas, who graced him with the nickname “Mississippi Bigfoot.”
+In 1961, Purdie moved to the Big Apple where he played with saxophonist Buddy Lucas, who bestowed upon him the nickname “Mississippi Bigfoot.”

 He went on to become a popular session player known for his precision and a particular groove which came to be known as “The Purdie Shuffle,” appearing on recordings in 1965 by James Brown.

-Bernard Purdie would become Aretha Franklin’s musical director in 1970, a position he held for five years, and also performed as a member of “King Curtis and the King Pins,” her opening act at the time.
+Bernard Purdie became Aretha Franklin’s musical director in 1970, a position he held for five years, and also performed as a member of “King Curtis and the King Pins,” her opening act at the time.